ardeshir/docs/LLVM_MCP.md

 ## Next Steps

-Would you want to:
+1. **Build a proof-of-concept** LLVM MCP server with basic compilation targets

-1. **Build a proof-of-concept** LLVM MCP server with basic compilation targets?
+2. **Design the RustOrchestration MCP integration** for multi-platform deployment
-1. **Design the RustOrchestration MCP integration** for multi-platform deployment?
+3. **Explore specific embedded use cases** for [Univrs.io](http://Univrs.io) edge nodes
-1. **Explore specific embedded use cases** for [Univrs.io](http://Univrs.io) edge nodes?
+4. **Create a language translation** demo (Python → Rust via LLVM IR)

-1. **Create a language translation** demo (Python → Rust via LLVM IR)?
+The Path was seeing the same pattern AWS saw but applying it to an even more fundamental layer of computing!

-This is genuinely visionary - you’re seeing the same pattern AWS saw but applying it to an even more fundamental layer of computing.
 The LLVM toolchain is arguably more complex than Kubernetes, so making it conversational would be transformative.​​​​​​​​​​​​​​​​